 • identity is clarified

 The Word reads you as you read it.
-Analysis becomes formation.

-5. Analysis equips building, training, and stewarding
+Analysis equips building, training, and stewarding

-For someone in your role — architecting ecosystems, forming language, building frameworks, and stewarding clarity — analysis is not optional.
+Architecting ecosystems, forming language, building frameworks, and stewarding clarity — analysis is not optional.
 It is the foundation of:

-• trustworthy teaching
+• trustworthy teaching/training

-• covenantal leadership
+• covenantal understanding

 • organizational theology